- Email Address

 - Research Summary

-My research program is divided into three major themes:
+My research program spans three themes:

 3) Indigenous-Western Science Knowledge Systems: I critically examine the theoretical and practical basis for engagement between traditional knowledge holders and 'Western' scientists/managers.
-I have been fortunate to establish insightful collaborations with Ojibway, Haudenosaunee, and Maori scholars.

 - Techniques Used

-Fish sampling, environmental assessments, duty to consult, Indigenous knowledge system, Western science knowledge system
+Fish sampling, environmental assessments, duty to consult, Indigenous knowledge system, Western science knowledge system.